fccoelho7/biscoint-bot/README.md

 # Biscoint Bot

-Buy BTC automatically for you using Biscoint
+Buys BTC automatically for you using [Biscoint](https://biscoint.io/)

 ## Running Locally